Christmas Cultures

 Christmas in Poland

 In Poland, Advent is the beginning of Christmas Time.
 It's a time when people try to be peaceful and remember the real reason for Christmas.
 People try not to have excess of anything.
-Some people give up their favourite foods or drinks and parties and discos are not widely held.
+Some people give up their favorite foods or drinks and parties and discos are not widely held.
 Some people also go to Church quite frequently.
 There is the tradition of the 'roraty', special masses (or communion services) held at dawn and dedicated to Mary for receiving the good news from the angel Gabriel.

 During Advent, people also prepare their houses for Christmas.
 There's lots of cleaning and people wash their windows and clean their carpets very thoroughly.
 Everything must be clean for Christmas day!